Guaraní War

 The boundary drawn up between the two nations was the Uruguay River, with Portugal possessing the land east of the river.
 The seven Jesuit missions east of the Uruguay River, known as the Misiones Orientales, were to be dismantled and relocated on the Spanish western side of the river.
 The seven missions were called San Miguel, Santo Ángel, San Lorenzo Martir, San Nicolás, San Juan Bautista, San Luis Gonzaga, and San Francisco de Borja.
 These missions were some of the most populous in South America with 26,362 inhabitants, according to a Jesuit census, and many more in the surrounding areas.

-In 1754 the Jesuits surrendered control of the missions, but the Guaraní led by Sepé Tiaraju, refused to comply with the order to relocate.
-Efforts by the Spanish army in 1754 to forcefully remove the Guarani from the missions failed.
+In 1754 the Jesuits surrendered control of the missions, but the Guaraní peoples, led by Sepé Tiaraju, refused to comply with the order to relocate.
+Efforts by the Spanish army in 1754 to forcefully remove the Guaraní from the missions failed.
 On 10 February 1756, a combined force of 3,000 Spanish and Portuguese soldiers fought the Guaraní at the battle of Caiboaté.
-It resulted in the death of 1,511 Guaraní, while the Europeans suffered only 4 deaths.
-In the aftermath of the battle, the joint Spanish-Portuguese army occupied the seven missions.
+It resulted in the death of 1,511 Guaraní, while the Europeans suffered only four deaths.
+In the aftermath of the battle, the Spanish-Portuguese army occupied the seven missions.

-Eventually Spain and Portugal annulled the 1750 treaty in the Treaty of El Pardo (1761), with Spain regaining control over the seven missions and its surrounding territory.
+Eventually, Spain and Portugal annulled the 1750 treaty in the Treaty of El Pardo (1761), with Spain regaining control over the seven missions and its surrounding territory.

 Background

 The Jesuit missions were established in the early 17th century by Spanish Jesuit missionaries.
-For most of the history of the missions the Guaraní fought with Portuguese-Brazilian slavers who sought to capture the Guaraní to sell them in Brazil.
-The Guaraní were levied to fight for Spain in several colonial conflicts with the Portuguese.
+For most of the history of the missions, the Guaraní fought against Luso-Brazilian slavers and explorers known as bandeirantes who sought to capture the Guaraní to sell them in Brazil.
+The Guaraní were levied to fight for Spain in several colonial conflicts against the Portuguese.
 The Treaty of Madrid was signed in 1750 to end an ongoing colonial border conflict between Spain and Portugal.
 The treaty ceded the outpost of Colonia del Sacramento to Spain and set the border between the two colonial empires as the Uruguay River.
 This new border ceded significant land to Portugal, including seven Jesuit Reductions.
-The Guaraní living in the seven mission settlements refused to move out of the lands that were ceded to Portugal, or to accept the rule of the Portuguese.
+The Guaraní living in the seven mission settlements refused to move out of the lands that were ceded to Portugal, or to accept Portuguese rule.